Tuesday, 27 May 2008

 Magazine (Group) Project

 The graphic design team had to work with the Illustrators to design a magazine called Monkey Tracksuit which would be on par with the likes of Juxtaposed, I-D, ModArt and a few others.
-We had a total of 5 graphic designers and three Illustrators working on the magazine.
-The Illustrators were only responsible for producing drawings that were related to the subject and style of magazine.
-We had to design grid, a front cover, contents page and 6 single page and doulbe page spreads.
-The typography was designed by another graphic designer, which I had to apply to my designs.
+We had a total of 5 graphic designers and 3 Illustrators working on the magazine.
+The Illustrators were responsible for producing drawings that were related to the subject and style of magazine.

 We dediced to use my grid design, one out of three front covers and three of the single and double page spreads.
 The spreads are as follows: D*Face (Artists Spotlight), Fashion and an Illustrators profile.
 I was very happy with my outcomes, especially the front cover and the D*Face spread.